JTEELE/Deep-learning/README.md

 #

 >### Overview:
->> This script will *build* & *evaluate* deep learning models using both the Fear & Greed (FNG) values and simple closing prices to determine if the FNG indicator provides a better signal for cryptocurrencies than the normal closing price data.
+>> This script will *build* & *evaluate* deep learning models using two variables, the Fear & Greed (FNG) values and simple closing prices, to determine if the FNG indicator provides a better signal for cryptocurrencies than the normal closing price data.

 >> One model will use the FNG indicators to predict the closing price while the second model will use a window of closing prices to predict the nth closing price.